Governance and Policies

-- Audit Committee - ensures the financial compliance and the robustness of the Board's overall monitoring and governance (Governors involved: James Chappell, Ray Bremner, Mike Elliott, Les O'Dea, and Bob Trice)
+- Audit Committee - ensures the financial compliance and the robustness of the Board's overall monitoring and governance (Governors involved: Ray Bremner, Les O'Dea, Reshma Shah and Bob Trice)

-- Human Resources Committee - reviewing overall HR policies and ensuring legal and best practice compliance (Governors involved: Margaret Morgan, Claire Andrews, Maureen Burnside and Mike Elliott)
+- Human Resources Committee - reviewing overall HR policies and ensuring legal and best practice compliance (Governors involved: Margaret Morgan, Claire Andrews, Maureen Burnside, Les O'Dea and Anita Patel)

 - Executive Action Committee - to be activated when there is a crisis and the Board cannot be convened

-The Board also has two established advisory groups: the Health Advisory Council (Governor involved: David Sanders), the Food Standards Committee (Governors involved: Claire Andrews and Bob Trice).
+The Board also has two established advisory groups: the Health Advisory Council (Governor involved: David Sanders), the Food Standards Committee (Governors involved: Claire Andrews, Maureen Burnside and Bob Trice).
 Each provides advice and intelligence on matters relating to the health and food sectors respectively.
 We also have a wider advisory group drawing on healthcare professionals from across the UK.
 This is called our Health Advisory Network.

 To oversee the management of the charity’s Research Fund the Board has established three new bodies:

-- Research Strategy Board (Governor involved: Alan Perkins) providing overall strategic direction for the spending of the Fund.
+- Research Strategy Board (Governors involved: Alan Perkins and Anita Patel) providing overall strategic direction for the spending of the Fund.

-- Fundraising Committee providing detailed scrutiny and oversight of fundraising associated with the Fund (Governors involved: Les O’Dea and Mike Elliott)
+- Fundraising Committee providing detailed scrutiny and oversight of fundraising associated with the Fund (Governors involved: Les O’Dea and Maureen Burnside)

 The Coeliac UK Trading Company Ltd